⎹ By Courtney Paige, Editor-in-Chief⎹ 🌸 🌿 🌺 🪴

 As with any topic these days, gardening information is endless, so I share three tips to start.

-1 ~ Create a balanced mix of annuals and perennials so you aren’t committed to start from scratch each year.
+1 ~ Create a balanced mix of annuals and perennials so you aren’t committed to starting from scratch each year.
 Make a mental note of which plants thrive.
 This simple habit will increase your bloom real estate each year.

 2 ~ Watch your garden closely over the course of several days (or several seasons) to assess which areas are shaded or sunny.